aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/htmlfixedsaveoptions/saveFontFaceCssSeparately/_index.md

 linktitle: saveFontFaceCssSeparately property
 articleTitle: saveFontFaceCssSeparately property
 second_title: Aspose.Words for NodeJs
 description: "HtmlFixedSaveOptions.saveFontFaceCssSeparately property.
-Flag indicates whether @font-face CSS rules should be placed into a separate file fontFaces.css when a document is being saved with external stylesheet (that is, when [HtmlFixedSaveOptions.exportEmbeddedCss](../exportEmbeddedCss/) is ``False``)"
+Flag indicates whether @font-face CSS rules should be placed into a separate file fontFaces.css when a document is being saved with external stylesheet (that is, when [HtmlFixedSaveOptions.exportEmbeddedCss](../exportEmbeddedCss/) is ``false``)"
 type: docs
 weight: 180
 url: /nodejs-net/Aspose.Words.Saving/htmlfixedsaveoptions/saveFontFaceCssSeparately/